rrombu/Baker/README.md

 More info can be found here: https://trac.ffmpeg.org/wiki/Encode/H.264#a2.Chooseapreset
 * **-c** (optional) - file needs to be encoded (converted)
 * **-v** (optional) - toggles output from x264 and mkvmerge

+## Troubleshooting
+Add `-d` parameter to script/executable to get debug output to console and/or file.